dstackai/dstack/docs/docs/protips.md

 ## Service quotas

-If you're using your own AWS, GCP, or Azure accounts, before you can use GPUs or spot instances, you have to request the corresponding service quotas for each type of instance in each region.
+If you're using your own AWS, GCP, Azure, or OCI accounts, before you can use GPUs or spot instances, you have to request the corresponding service quotas for each type of instance in each region.

 ??? info "AWS"